 What Credit Scores Mean

 VantageScore and FICO credit scores range from 300 to 850, and a good credit score is anywhere above 700 according to Experian.
-The national average is 680 in the U.S., which is considered acceptable.
+The national average is 714 in the U.S. according to Experian.
 Here’s what your credit score means:

 How to Start Building Credit